base/commerce-payments/docs/README.md

 - **Capture**: Funds are transferred from escrow to merchants after fulfillment or other conditions ar met.
 Capture is guaranteed to succeed if funds have been authorized, providing merchants with payment certainty.

-This pattern ensures that successful authorization always leads to successful capture, providing merchants with payment guarantees while maintaining buyer protections.
+This pattern ensures that successful authorization always leads to successful capture, providing merchants with payment guarantees while maintaining payer protections.

 ## Payment Lifecycle